 Tags (Posts > Tags)

-Tags are very similar to categories, except each post generally has its own set of tags.
-Tags are a tad more specific than categories but that apart they are the same and they aid in helping visitors find your content more easily.
+Tags are very similar to categories, except each post generally has its tags.
+Tags are a tad more specific than categories, but they are the same, and they aid in helping visitors find your content more easily.

 Media (Media >Add New)

-Media as in photos and videos are important to normal websites.
-They are even more so for media heavy websites.
+Media, as in photos and videos are important to normal websites.
+They are even more so for media-heavy websites.
 Adding media is easy with WordPress.
-You can either add media from Posts or you can add media directly to the media library.
+You can either add media from Posts or add media directly to the media library.

-There a lot of effects and stuff you can do to your imagery like make it pop up or use a lightbox with WordPress plugins.
+You can add many effects and stuff to your imagery, like popping it up or using a lightbox with WordPress plugins.
 But that’s for another day.

-Setting up your WordPress profile.
-This is rather easy to deal with.
-You can edit your profile from the “Edit Your Profile” on your WordPress admin screen on the top right hand corner.
+Setting up your WordPress profile is relatively easy to deal with.
+You can edit your profile from the “Edit Your Profile” on your WordPress admin screen on the top right-hand corner.
 You can describe yourself and add the necessary social media links as well.

 Creating the website and generating revenue is no joke.
 It is hard work, sometimes seemingly unrewarding work.

-Over the next few weeks and months, we’ll be launching our “Getting Started With WordPress” post series to help you out.
+Over the next few weeks and months, we’ll launch our “Getting Started With WordPress” post series to help you out.